OpenDAoC/OpenDAoC-Core/SRD/02_Character_Systems/Master_Levels_System.md

 - Higher ML lines offer more powerful versions

 #### Example Master Level Lines

+**Game Rule Summary**: Here are the themes for each Master Level to help you understand what kind of abilities you'll gain.
+Early MLs focus on basic concepts like summoning and damage, while later MLs offer advanced capabilities like leadership, siege warfare, and realm-specific ultimate abilities.

 **ML1 - Convoker**:
 - Theme: Summoning and pet enhancement